How to stop forgetting what you studied for the FE exam.

 1) 20 minutes review

-For example, if you’re about to start the Mathematics and Statistics (B. Single-variable calculus – Integrals), spend the first 20 minutes reviewing what you learned from the previous study session (Ex: Derivatives).
-Review your personal notes, equation sheet, diagrams, etc. Do NOT just review the equations, the logic and concepts are the most important.
+For example, if you’re about to start Mathematics and Statistics (B. Single-variable calculus-integrals), spend the first 20 minutes reviewing what you learned from the previous study session (example: derivatives).
+Review your personal notes, equation sheets, diagrams, etc. Do NOT just review the equations, the logic and concepts are the most important.

 Tip: I also recommend to apply the same strategy transitioning from one subsection into another.
 For example, if you are about to start section C. Vector operations from scratch, spend 20-30 minutes reviewing your notes/concepts/calculation notes/equation sheets you developed from the previous section B. Single-variable calculus.
 Focus on the concepts and the logic!

 2) 15-20 minutes personal equation sheet/note taking/active writing

 Finish off your study session by spending the last 15-20 minutes actively developing your own notes/equation sheet with plenty of diagrams, exam tips, unit conversions, definitions, etc., for that specific section.

 Tip: The timing is not set in stone.
 It largely depends on the difficulty of the subject and on your overall understanding of the material.
 Always ask yourself: “Do I understand what I just reviewed and learned?”